Gujarat court acquits 22 accused in post-Godhra riots case in which 17 people were killed | Law-Order

 Communal riots had broken out in different parts of the state a day after a bogie of the Sabarmati Express was torched by a mob near Godhra town in Panchmahal district on February 27, 2002, killing 59 passengers, most of them 'karsevaks' returning from Ayodhya.

-An FIR (first information report) was lodged under Indian Penal Code (IPC) sections pertaining to murder and rioting after the violence in Delol village.
-Another police inspector lodged a case afresh nearly two years after the incident and arrested 22 persons for their alleged involvement in the riots.
+An FIR (first information report) was lodged under Indian Penal Code sections pertaining to murder and rioting after the violence in Delol village.
+Another police inspector lodged a case afresh nearly two years after the incident and arrested 22 people for their alleged involvement in the riots.

+The prosecution was unable to gather enough evidence against the accused persons, and even witnesses turned hostile, Solanki said.

+The defence lawyer said the bodies of the victims were never found.

 ''Because of lack of evidence, the court acquitted all the 22 accused, eight of whom died during the trial,'' he said.